cresset-template/cresset/README.md

 much coffee is spilled turning research code into something that is production-ready.
 Often, even the original developers cannot retrain the same model after a few months.
-Many firms thus have entire teams dedicated to model translation, a drain on resources that increases time-to-market considerably.
+Many firms thus have entire teams dedicated to model translation, a drain on resources that delays time-to-market considerably.

 To alleviate these problems,
 I propose the use of Docker Compose as a basic MLOps solution for both development and production.